Position: Senior Scientist, CHEO Research Institute. Professor of Neurology, The Ottawa Hospital and University of Ottawa Faculty of Medicine

 Role in RD-Connect:

-Hanns was the scientific coordinator of the RD-Connect project in 2012-2017.
+Hanns was the scientific coordinator of the RD-Connect project from 2012-2017.

-His research interests are focused on the molecular genetics of the inherited myopathies and neuromuscular junction disorders and the study of animal models of these disorders as a means to understand their pathophysiology as well as to develop means to monitor disease progression and therapeutic interventions.
-At the Newcastle University, he lead his group's work in these areas in cell and animal models of muscular dystrophy is concentrating on gene transfer, pharmacological interventions and cell therapy.
+He is an experienced clinical trial investigator in neuromuscular disease and leads a basic research lab, where his research interests are focused on the molecular genetics of inherited muscular dystrophies, myopathies and neuromuscular junction disorders and the study of cell and animal models of these disorders as a means to understand their pathophysiology as well as to develop means to monitor disease progression and therapeutic interventions.

 Hanns is a former chair of the Interdisciplinary Scientific Committee of the International Rare Diseases Research Consortium (IRDiRC) and former chair of the Executive Committee of the TREAT-NMD Alliance.
 He is co-founder and former coordinator of the German muscular dystrophy network (MD-NET), and former scientific coordinator of EuroBioBank, a European network of biobanks for rare disorders.

 Within RD-Connect's sister project Neuromics, Hanns was the disease coordinator for the congenital myasthenic syndromes, and in this and several other exome sequencing projects was responsible for gene discovery and work on disease modifying factors influencing severity of phenotype.